tynn/python-flac/README.md

 `flac._export` contains some compiletime information about the used FLAC Library.
 `flac.format` contains some common enums.
 `flac.metadata` contains the definitions of the metadata objects.
 `flac.metadata0` contains the level 0 metadata API.
 `flac.metadata1` contains the level 1 metadata API.
+`flac.metadata2` will contain the level 1 metadata API.

 Python flac modules
 -------------------